Half-carry flag: Usage

 Summarizing, if the result of a binary addition contains a non-decimal low digit or causes the half-carry flag to be set, the result must be corrected by adding 06_{16} to it; if the result contains a non-decimal high digit, the result must be further corrected by adding 60_{16} to produce the correct final BCD value.

 The Auxiliary Carry Flag in x86

 The Auxiliary Carry Flag (AF) is a CPU flag in the FLAGS register of all x86-compatible CPUs, and the preceding 8080-family.

 It has occasionally been called the Adjust Flag by Intel.
 The flag bit is located at position 4 in the CPU flag register.
 It indicates when an arithmetic carry or borrow has been generated out of the four least significant bits, or lower nibble.
 It is primarily used to support binary-coded decimal (BCD) arithmetic.

 The Auxiliary Carry flag is set (to 1) if during an "add" operation there is a carry from the low nibble (lowest four bits) to the high nibble (upper four bits), or a borrow from the high nibble to the low nibble, in the low-order 8-bit portion, during a subtraction.
-Otherwise, if no such carry or borrow occurs, the flag is cleared or "reset" (set to 0).
+Otherwise, if no such carry or borrow occurs, the flag is cleared.